-During the fiscal year ended December 31, 2018, the Board met seven times and acted by written consent twice.
+During the fiscal year ended December 31, 2019, the Board met eight times and acted by written consent 19 times.
 All of the Company's directors attended all of the meetings of the Board and committees on which they served.
-The directors are encouraged to attend meetings of stockholders, if they are able, and Messrs.
-Rouhana and Seaton attended the 2018 annual meeting of stockholders.
+The directors are encouraged to attend meetings of stockholders, if they are able, and all of our directors attended the 2019 annual meeting of stockholders.